vlstill/tedi/aim.md

 It also includes storing complete snapshots of memory in form of history buffers.
 Instead, we would like to resolve ordering lazily only when actually needed, which should improve scalability of the analysis and to save only relevant parts of memory history.

-At first, we will use bounded data structures in implementation of NSW support, therefore, the resulting analysis algorithm will not be able to prove absence of bugs.
+At first, we will use bounded data structures in implementation of NSW support.
+Therefore, the resulting analysis algorithm will not be able to prove absence of bugs as the number of instructions to be reordered will be bounded (but no other imprecisions will be introduced by this approach).
 Nevertheless, we believe this approach is reasonable as it can uncover large number of errors which are otherwise hard to find.

 ## Heuristically-Directed Exploration Algorithm for Analysis under Relaxed Memory Models